crcn/mojojs.com/content/docs/1 Guides/0 Architecture.article.md

 The "M" in MVC represents a Model.
 A model can be anything that represents **data**, such as a person, message, or a collection of messages.
 Models might also have properties, and methods specific for the data it's representing.
 A good example might be `Messages.markAllRead`, `Message.markRead`, or `User.logout`.

 The "C" in MVC represents a Controller.
 Controllers contain logic specifc to the **view** it's representing.
 The controller typically displays information from a model, or many models to the view, and also relays any user interaction from the view, to the models.
-The controller effectively guards the model from any view-specific logic.
+The controller effectively guards the model, or any part of the application from view-specific logic.

 The "V" in MVC represents a View (or templates).
 Views take information from the controller, and display it to the user.
 Views also take any interaction, and relay them back to the controller.